raduluca13/practice-ajax/README.md

 $ npm run serve-with-auth
 ```

 then navigate to the same URL.
+Now, if you're not passing the token to the server, you'll get a 401 response.

 ### <p id="raml">RAML Documentation</p>